 In a world full of coins, there is not much difference in their overall shape.
 Despite various sizes and metal content, the shape of the coin is nearly always round and thin.
 There are, however, a few very unique coins struck by various Mints around the world that break these conformities.
 From domed coins to volcano shaped coins, you will be surprised the examples ModernCoinMart has to offer!

 ModernCoinMart (MCM) carries a number of coins that do not conform to the known standard of round, thin metal pieces.
 These unique examples come from all over the world, bringing shapes and designs unique to the cultures or minting technology of the countries they were struck for.
 These amazing coins boast low mintages, exceptional eye appeal, and above all – extreme uniqueness!
-Check out the top 9 odd-shaped coins available at MCM right now!
+There is no end to the innovation from Mints around the world.

 The envelope of numismatic excellence is being pushed further every day by the above-mentioned Mints and many other numismatic organizations around the world.
 These companies invent new ways to astonish numismatists with their designs and their skill.
 And when new, unique coins like these are issued, you can be sure ModernCoinMart will carry them!